 Academic Offices: Offices for academic staff and postgraduate students are on the first and second floors.

-The Head of School: (Professor Oliver Dorn from September 2019) and Head of School Administration (Diane Masterson-Kerr) are located on the first floor.
+The Head of School (Professor Oliver Jensen) and Head of School Administration (Jo Kaiserman) are located on the first floor.
 If you wish to make an appointment with either of them, you should speak to their P.A., Sue Tizini.

 The Jodrell Bank Centre for Astrophysics occupies the third floor.
 The University Photon Science Institute is housed in a connected part of the building.